STR: Secure Computation on Additive Shares Using the Share-Transform-Reveal Strategy: Secure computation protocols on matrix

-The detailed process of solving eigenvalues and eigenvectors is shown in algorithm \ref{alg: SecEigenVectors}.
-A random matrix $P$ and a random number $t$ will be utilized to cover the secret $X$.
-The matrix $Y$, which has corresponding eigenvalues and eigenvectors, will be computed and recovered in line number 3 to 6.
-With the help of $t$ and $Z$, the share of eigenvalues and eigenvectors of $X$ can be secretly transformed back.
-Here only $S_1$ undertakes the actual computation task in that the solution for eigenvalues and eigenvectors is always more time-consuming than one round of extra communication.
-Please note that it is easy to balance the workloads in the detailed task.
+\textbf{Lemma 2.} \emph{If $\lambda$ is an eigenvalue of matrix $A$, then $k\times \lambda$ is an eigenvalue of matrix $k\times A$.
+If there is an eigenvector $\vec{x}$ under eigenvalue $\lambda$ of matrix $A$, then the eigenvector $\vec{x}$ is also under eigenvalue $k\times{}\lambda$ of matrix $k\times{}A$.} The secure computation protocol for the calculation of eigenvalues and eigenvectors is presented in Algorithm \ref{alg: SecEigenVectors}.
+In $\texttt{SecMatEigen}$, a random matrix $P$ and a random number $t$ are utilized to \textit{transform} the \textit{secret} $X$.
+The matrix $Y$, which has corresponding eigenvalues and eigenvectors, will be computed and \textit{revealed}.
+With the help of $t$ and $Z$, the \textit{share} of eigenvalues and eigenvectors of $X$ can be secretly transformed back.
+Since the the calculation of eigenvalues and eigenvectors is always more time-consuming than one round of extra communication, only $S_1$ undertakes the actual computation task here.